snowyurik/rest-sharp-postgres/README.md

 All tests are based on xUnit

 ### Server.Integration.Test
-Will automatically build and run main app, then connect to it via localhost:5000 and perform api requests This tests are relatively slow, so not handy during development process, but nice for final check
+Will automatically build and run main app, then connect to it via localhost:5000 and perform api requests.

+This tests are relatively slow, so not handy during development process, but nice for final check.

+Do not run main app and integration tests on same machine simultaneously, that will cause a conflict.

 ### Server.Test
 Classic unit tests, fast (just CRUD in that sample project, though)